 - Verbum caro factum est. Performativity of Czech 14th-century literature from the Perspective of Theatre Studies (Coordinator: Mgr.
 Eliška Poláčková, Ph.D.).
 The aim of the project is to make possible the creation of an English edition, significantly modified and revised, of the coordinator’s book, to be published in the ARC Humanities Press, in the series Early Social Performance.
 The English version will concentrate not on a broader interpretation of medieval performativity, a relatively well-researched topic in Western Europe, but on the genre of Virgin Mary’s laments written in the Czech Lands during the High Middle Ages.
 The intended book will introduce these texts for the first time ever to international scholarly community; it will also put them in the context of contemporary culture, and thus exemplify the understanding of the literary production of the Czech Kingdom of the time as intrinsically linked with German-speaking cultural space.

 Perseus & Medusa, follow up of the original project (Coordinator: Prof. PhDr.
 Jan Bažant, CSc.).This was a follow up of the original project from 2015 (see below year 2015).
 The purpose of this project was to rework and translate the award-winning monograph Perseus & Medusa.
-Representations of the Myth from the Beginning up Today (Prague: Filosofia 2017) from Czech into English, and to prepare it for publication by the Cambridge University Press.
+Representations of the Myth from the Beginning up Today (Prague: Filosofia 2017) from Czech into English, and to prepare it for publication by a foreign publishing house.

 - 27th Summer School of Classical Studies (Kutná Hora, 29.
 6. – 3.
 7. 2019), European Civilization and Nature (Coordinator: Mgr.
 Alena Sarkissian, Ph.D.).
 One of the factors European civilization has been concerned with from the very beginning is the embeddedness of human society in the natural conditions.
 This vital relation between the Nature and society has shaped European culture significantly as an important source of inspiration for literature, fine arts and sciences from the medicine up to the, for instance, fortune-telling.
 Natural conditions deeply influence each society, representing on one hand an important source of wealth, but also a potential danger threatening to destroy even the entire civilization, as occurred with the notorious Atlantis.
 Throughout European history, both these contradictory aspects of Nature have been reflected in the discussion about function and limits of (national) states, both on the synchronic and on the diachronic level.
 Thus, the outcomes of the workshops and lectures contributed to the discussion concerning the role and distinctive features of states in European history.